The Pink Dial Project

 Staying true to the project's theme, we’ve opted for red gold hands to accompany and complement the pink champagne tones of the dial.

-In our first journey into manufacturing precious metal hands in-house, we created the handset for our Pink Dial from 9-carat red gold wire, rolled out and polished by our enamellers.
+In our first journey into manufacturing precious metal hands in-house, we created the handset for our Pink Dial from 9-karat red gold wire, rolled out and polished by our enamellers.
 The hands were then laser cut before being re-polished and staked by our watchmakers.

 Much like the numerals, the syringe handset's design has been carried over from the Model 1 and scaled to fit the larger dimensions of our Pink Dial.